Power station: History

 In September 1882 in New York, the Pearl Street Station was established by Edison to provide electric lighting in the lower Manhattan Island area.
 The station ran until destroyed by fire in 1890.
 The station used reciprocating steam engines to turn direct-current generators.
 Because of the DC distribution, the service area was small, limited by voltage drop in the feeders.
-In 1886 George Westinghouse began building an alternating current system that used a transformer to step up voltage for long-distance transmission and then stepped it back down for indoor lighting, a more efficient and less expensive system which is similar to modern systems.
+In 1886 George Westinghouse began building an alternating current system that used a transformer to step up voltage for long-distance transmission and then stepped it back down for indoor lighting, a more efficient and less expensive system similar to modern systems.
 The war of the currents eventually resolved in favor of AC distribution and utilization, although some DC systems persisted to the end of the 20th century.
 DC systems with a service radius of a mile (kilometer) or so were necessarily smaller, less efficient of fuel consumption, and more labor-intensive to operate than much larger central AC generating stations.